microsoft/vscode-docs/docs/languages/powershell.md

  is a Behavior-Driven Development (BDD) based test runner for PowerShell.
 Pester provides a framework for running Unit Tests to execute and validate PowerShell commands.
 Pester follows a file naming convention for naming tests to be discovered by pester at test time and a simple set of functions that expose a Testing DSL for isolating, running, evaluating and reporting the results of PowerShell commands.

-Pester 3.40 comes installed with Windows 10 and Server 2016, to update to latest version follow these instructions form the Pester Github Readme [Pester updated installation instructions](https://github.com/pester/Pester#installation)
+Pester 3.40 comes installed with Windows 10 and Server 2016, to update to the latest version follow these instructions from the Pester Github Readme [Pester updated installation instructions](https://github.com/pester/Pester#installation)

 ## PSScriptAnalyzer